 Many students who went to Montessori schools for a couple of years were surprised that when they later went to a so-called regular school, they saw their classmates struggle to read, for example, more lines or had difficulty with writing cursive.
 Montessori kids are so far ahead!
 Now you may wonder why is that.
 Well, at Montessori schools, you are given exercises to play with words and come up with new words from, for example, wooden letters.
 You’re left to your own devices.
 Your pace, your way.

-This way of constant learning is also taking place at the workplace.
+This way of constant learning is also taking place in the workplace.
 If employees should learn a job, it makes sense that, within a controlled environment, probably the best way they can learn the job will be simply to let them do the job.
 People perform at their best, also on the job, when they’re faced with challenges in freedom, perhaps with some basic guidance.
 Passive learning really has failed us all because it doesn’t resemble the way we are acquiring knowledge in our real-life situations.
 Maybe all training and education should be active in this way?
 And it actually doesn’t matter if this concerns kids or adults.
 We’re all curious constant learners, aren’t we?
-See this post about choosing the right school for your child.

 This infographic shows some of the famous Montessori graduates such as:

 Not included but also graduated from Montessori are: